Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Testing both entry points

-A common mistake with dual packages: you test one entry point and ship the other untested.
-Your CJS build might have a subtle difference from your ESM build - a missing export, a different default value, a function that behaves differently because of how the build tool transformed async/await.
+A common dual-package mistake is testing one entry point and shipping the other untested.
+The CJS build might differ subtly from the ESM build: a missing export, a different default value, or a function that behaves differently because of how the build tool transformed async/await.

 import cjsExports from '../dist/cjs/index.cjs';

-Object.keys(cjsExports).sort());That just checks that both entries expose the same set of export names.
-It doesn't verify behavior, but it catches the most common issue: the CJS build dropping or renaming an export.
-For behavior parity, run your actual test suite against both entry points.
+assert.deepStrictEqual(esmKeys, Object.keys(cjsExports).sort());That test checks that both entries expose the same set of intended export names while ignoring namespace markers.
+It does not verify behavior, but it catches the common mistake where the CJS build drops or renames an export.
+For behavior parity, run the actual test suite against both entry points.
 Most test runners can be configured to run twice with different import paths.

 Package.json for a real-world dual package

-Pulling it all together, a complete package.json for a dual CJS/ESM package looks something like:
+A complete package.json for a dual CJS/ESM package usually looks something like this:

 "type": "module",